-All employees must wear office uniform attire from Monday to Thursday.
-Smart casual attire can be worn on Fridays.
-Plunging necklines, bare midriff blouses, miniskirts, slippers and other revealing clothes are unacceptable at all times.
+All employees must wear RAROCO polo shirt every Monday.
+Smart casual attire from Tuesday to Thursday.
+Casual attire can be worn on Fridays.
+Plunging necklines, T-shirts (unless with blazer/jacket/ coat/cardigan), bare midriff blouses, mini-skirts, slippers and other revealing clothes are unacceptable at all times.